nishant15jain/fullstack-banking-app/README.md

-This project is a full-stack banking application featuring a Java and Spring Boot backend and a React frontend.
+Engineered a full-stack banking application with a robust Spring Boot backend, dynamic React frontend, and deployment on AWS Elastic Beanstalk, demonstrating expertise in both server-side and client-side development.
-The application is deployed on AWS Elastic Beanstalk.
+Backend API Development: Developed a secure and scalable REST API for a banking application using Spring Boot.
+Implemented core features including user account creation, fund transfers, transaction history, and balance inquiries.
 You can access thsi project here - https://banking-finance-app.netlify.app